-1 pro omise

-to help in the best way that I can to preserve environment.
-I will help others to enjoy learning the plant and animal life in the garden.
-I will do m to inspire people to connect with the plant wor understand the importance of plants in our li the about ny par Id an
+I \\\\\ promise to help in the best way that I can to preserve the environment.
+I will help others to enjoy learning about the plant and animal life in the garden.
+I will do my part to inspire people to connect with the plant world and understand the importance of plants in our lives.

 Signature of participant